estePecora/estePecora/README.md

 ### Full Stack developer :zap: I enjoy finding creative solutions
 I never outgrew childhood curiosity; I’m always asking 'why' and 'how' about everything.
 That’s how I ended up taking my first steps in programming, and eventually I realized it combined lots of the things I love: technology, creative thinking, and the fact you are always learning something new.
 So I decided to pursue it as a new career path.<br/>
-I’ve always been interested in science and technology, so I began my studies both in engineering and design, but finally focus on design and started working in advertising.<br/>

 As a former Ad creative, I gained experience in working with cross-functional teams, and different clients.
 I overall enjoyed working with brands or companies that have social impact.
 If you like my profile leave me a message! :smile:

 - - -